-Whyte-Walters, Gladys E. (Ginnery)
+WHYTE-WALTERS, Gladys E. (Ginnery)

 Whyte-Walters - Gladys E. (nee Ginnery)

-Of Albion.
-Entered into rest January 9, 2020.
-Beloved wife of William J. Walters III ("Trey" / "Jake"); devoted mother of Sheila Altemus, David (Kim) Whyte and Charles Whyte; cherished grandmother of Jessica, David (Leah), Johnathan (Maeve), Joseph, Jenna, Steven, Daniel and Jefferey (Lynae); fond great-grandmother of 9 great-grand children; also survived by several nieces and nephews.
-Relatives and friends may visit the lombardo funeral home, (Northtowns Chapel) 885 Niagara Falls Blvd., near Eggert/Sheridan Dr., on Tuesday, from 4 - 7 PM.
+Of Albion, entered into rest January 9, 2020.
+Beloved wife of William J. Walters III "Trey" / "Jake"; devoted mother of Sheila Altemus, David (Kim) Whyte and Charles Whyte; cherished grandmother of Jessica, David (Leah), Jonathan (Maeve), Joseph, Jenna, Steven, Daniel and Jeffrey (Lynae); fond great-grandmother of nine great-grandchildren; also survived by several nieces and nephews.
+Relatives and friends may visit the lombardo funeral home (Northtowns Chapel), 885 Niagara Falls Blvd., near Eggert/Sheridan Dr., on Tuesday from 4-7 PM.
 Funeral Service will immediately follow.
-Share condolences at www.lombardofuneralhome.com
+Condolences at www.lombardofuneralhome.com

 Guest BookPowered by Facebook